Academic Program Descriptions

 Earth and Planetary Sciences: Prepares students to enter graduate programs in the earth and planetary sciences or to enter the workforce in jobs which make use of the earth and planetary sciences and allied areas including astronomy, geology, meteorology and oceanography.

 Economics: The economics program provides students with an understanding and appreciation of the economic behavior of individuals, business and society.
-The focus is on social outcomes of economic transactions and activities, as well as on economic performance.
-In addition to economic efficiency, economics studies the issue of equity, analyzing various social issues from the economic perspective, including inequalities in economic opportunities and discrimination; it examines efforts to remedy those inequities through means of redistribution of income or wealth and their impact on the overall economy.
-Economics is taught as part of a liberal arts education at WCSU and provides an especially relevant background for careers in business or government, as well as for graduate study in economics, law or business.
+The focus is on social outcomes of economic transactions and events, as well as on economic performance.
+Economics is taught as part of a liberal arts education at Western and provides an especially relevant background for careers in business or government, as well as for graduate study in economics, law or business.
 Students can develop strong connections with their professors who are active in their professional contributions to the field and proud of their outstanding work as mentors to their students.

 Elementary Education: Accepts and matriculates competent teaching candidates seeking elementary certification in Connecticut and prepares students for successful careers in teaching.